CameronBannick/Life-Expectancy-Dataset/README.md

  ## Exploratory data analysis findings
    ### Trends over time

-   On average, bmi has only gone up between 2000 and 2015.
+   On average, BMI has only gone up between 2000 and 2015.

    ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Average%20BMI.png)

-   On average, there was a period of time where alcohol consumption was decreasing, but starts increase towards the middle of the decade.
+   On average, there was a period where alcohol consumption was decreasing but starts increase towards the middle of the decade.

    ![image](https://github.com/CameronBannick/Life-Expectancy-Dataset/blob/main/data_visuals/Avergage%20alcohol%20consumption%20in%20liters.png)